-Arkansas' Independent Choices qualifies participants using multiple criteria.
+Arkansas' Independent Choices qualifies adult participants using multiple criteria:

-Age - must be at least 18 years old
+Age - the applicant must be at least 18 years old

-Disability Status - must have a medical need for personal care services and require assistance with their activities of daily living.
+Disability Status - the applicant must have a medical need for personal care services and require assistance with their activities of daily living.

-Residency - must be a legal resident of Arkansas
+Residency - the applicant must legal reside in Arkansas

-Financial Status - must meet the 2014 Medicaid financial eligibility guidelines: monthly income of less than $2,163 and countable assets valued at less than $2,000.
+Financial Status - the applicant must meet the 2015 Medicaid financial eligibility guidelines: monthly income of less than $2,199 and countable assets valued at less than $2,000.
 These limits are for single applicants.

-Married couples with a single applicant and individual applicants uncertain whether they meet the financial criteria should consider working with a Medicaid planner.
+Married couples where one of them is an applicant and individual applicants uncertain whether they meet the financial criteria should consider working with a Medicaid planner.
 With married couples it is important to make sure the non-applicant spouse is given the maximum resources on which to live.
 With single applicants who don't qualify but still can't afford their care costs, Medicaid planners can help re-distribute their income into qualifying trusts and convert their countable assets into exempt ones thereby making them Medicaid compliant.
 Find assistance qualifying for Medicaid.

 There are 3 categories of personal care related expenses that are paid for by the Independent Choices program.

-1) Personal Assistance Services – any service provided by a person that helps the program participant to manage their activities of daily living such as bathing, dressing, eating and personal hygiene.
+1) Personal Assistance Services – any assistance provided by a person that helps the program participant to accomplish their activities of daily living such as bathing, dressing, eating and personal hygiene.

-This program is available statewide and one should contact the Independence Choices program directly to apply.
-At the time of writing the Arkansas Independent Choice website was still under development.
+Applicants can live anyway within the state.
+Interested families should contact the Independence Choices program directly for more information and to apply.
+At the time of writing the Arkansas Independent Choice website was still under construction.
 However, they can be reached by calling at 501-320-6581 or via their toll free line at 888-682-0044.